MelissaDTH/marketplace-webshop/README.md

 ## What this project is about

-This webshop was created by me for a final exam in week 8 of the Codaisseur Academy.
+This webshop was created by me for the final exam in week 8 of Codaisseur's Code Academy.
 We initially had to create an application where you can buy tickets for certain events, containing different features and thus we had to work on User Stories.
-When I passed this exam, I have continued working on it but altered the assignment and the theme of the application.
+When I passed this exam, I have continued working on it but altered the assignment and the theme of the application so that I was allowed to put this online.
 I have changed it to a webshop, gave it a nice styling and cleaned up my code.
 I have also added features that were not in the assignment, like a shopping cart.
 The back-end repository can be found here ([Back-end repository](https://github.com/MelissaDTH/marketplace-server.git)).

 ## Table of contents